uM0d/Moov-Now-swimming-data-export/README.md

 Install and enjoy.
 https://androidfilehost.com/?fid=6006931924117917386

 Update:
-  The moov app has a hidden gem,one that monitors every stroke timing.
+  The Moov Now app has a hidden timing, one that monitors every swimming stroke.
-  For the ones that want to monitor the timing of every single stroke, I have built a new version of my MOD. https://www.androidfilehost.com/?fid=1899786940962596201
+  For the ones that want to monitor the timing of every single stroke, I have built a new version of my MOD to export strokes to csv file.
+  The new version is available to download from https://www.androidfilehost.com/?fid=1899786940962596201

 How to use: